fariasmateuss/webpack-setup-for-react/README.md

 ## Feedback

-If you have any feedback, please contact me through my [LinkedIn profile](https://linkedin.com/in/fariasmateuss).
+If you have any ideas or feedback for this project, please let me know.
+Connect with me on [Twitter](https://twitter.com/fariasmateuss) or [LinkedIn](https://www.linkedin.com/in/fariasmateuss/).

 ## Contributing

-All PRs are welcome.
+If you found this useful, please help us improve it by contributing.

 ## License